 Verify Generated Code by Using Code Tracing

 Code tracing (traceability) uses hyperlinks to navigate between a line of generated code and its corresponding elements in a model.
-To find the lines of code and their corresponding elements, you can use the PLC Coder App Navigate To Code on an element in the model.
+To find the lines of code and their corresponding elements, you can also right-click an element or elements in a model.
 This two-way navigation is bidirectional traceability.

 Using code tracing, you can:

-Verify that generated code meets design requirements.
-You can link requirements to model elements and use code tracing to verify that the generated code for a model element meets the design requirements.
+Verify that generated code meets the design requirements.
+You can link requirements to the model element and use code tracing to verify that the generated code for a model element meets the assigned requirements.

 When you generate code from a Simulink® model, traceability information is embedded in the generated code, unless explicitly unspecified.
 The traceability information includes links for tracing between the generated source code and the model.
-You can view the generated code by using the code generation report.
+You can view the generated code by either the:

-The generated code includes these resources that support code tracing:
+The generated code includes resources that support code tracing:

-Code element hyperlinks (indicated by underlining when you place your cursor over the code) to trace variables or types in the generated code to their declarations or definitions.
+Code element hyperlinks (indicated by underlining when you place your cursor over the code) to trace variables or types in the generated code to their declarations or definitions in the header files.